kismetk/practical-machine-learning/README.md

 ###Report

-Please open this GitHub link.
+Please open this GitHub files.

-The HTML file is in the gh-pages branch.
+The HTML file is in the gh-pages branch: http://kismetk.github.io/practical-machine-learning/practicalmachinelearning.html.
 The R markdown file (Rmd) is in the master branch.